ghjwp7/rp2040machineTests/README-dmaCRB.rst

 ..
 To view this in html in browser, use `restview fn` (fn=this file)
 ..
 Browser page updates when changed version is stored.

+README-dmaCRB.rst

 ========================================
 dmaCtrlRegBits.py & testDCRB.py
 ========================================

 DMA control registers like `CHx_CTRL_TRIG, CHx_AL1_CTRL,
-CHx_AL2_CTRL,` and `CHx_AL3_CTRL` on an RP2040 system (eg, a Raspberry Pi Pico or Zero) are 32-bit registers that contain 16 fields controlling how a DMA channel behaves.
+CHx_AL2_CTRL,` and `CHx_AL3_CTRL` on an RP2040 system (eg, a Raspberry Pi Pico) are 32-bit registers that contain 16 fields controlling how a DMA channel behaves.
 Table 124 in the RP2040 Datasheet shows field names and widths.
 One could manually decode control register values, but using a program as described here can save time and effort when decoding such values.

 `dmaCtrlRegBits.py` contains four small functions to assist in decoding or printing values of bit fields from a packed DMA control